What You’ll Need to Become a Graphic Designer

 Your Curriculum: What to Expect

-Depending on what area of graphic design you wish to pursue, your curriculum may include website design, studio art, computerized design, printing techniques, commercial graphics production, and other similar coursework that falls under a fine art or graphic design program.
+Depending on what area of graphic design you wish to pursue, your curriculum may include website design, studio art, computerized design, printing techniques, commercial graphics production, typography, and other similar coursework that falls under a fine art or graphic design program.
+Other courses may revolve around design principles, including design theory and learning the design process.
 Additionally, a liberal arts education will also include courses such as art history, sociology, psychology, writing, foreign languages/cultural studies, marketing, and business, among others.
 Such coursework enables aspiring graphic designers to become more well-rounded and better prepared for their industry, which typically requires a great deal of communication and collaborative efforts.

 Keeping Up with Industry Trends & Advancements